 Program Overview

-The DMSc curriculum provides all courses in an asynchronous format, fully online, with student cohorts adhering to the same academic calendar.
+The DMSc curriculum offers all courses in an asynchronous, fully online format, with student cohorts adhering to the same academic calendar.
 Each course activity must be completed within the designated quarter, as specified in the individual course syllabi.
-The course are tailored for working PAs, acknowledging their daily work and family commitments.
+The courses are tailored for working PAs, acknowledging their daily work and family commitments.

 Scholarly Project